pemn/Hourglass/README.md

 ##Hourglass :hourglass:
 A 3D animated hourglass to remind you to take healthy breaks (5-10 minutes) every hour.
-Those small pauses greatly help against lesions due to repetitive work.
+Those small pauses greatly help against work (or gaming) related lesions.
 When time is up it will play a sound (can be disabled) and become "always on top" of other windows until turned.
 Simple like a physical hourglass but free, unbreakable and precise.
 Resizable, moveable and with transparent background (if supported by your desktop).